-As mentioned in one of our webpages, an EPD — environmental product declaration — is a document that presents the environmental performance of a product.
-The EPD must be made according to the ISO 14025 Type III standard and can be compliant with other standards, for instance, the EN 15804 and required external verification.
+An EPD — environmental product declaration — is a document that presents the environmental performance of a product, as is explained on our webpage on EPDs.
+The EPD must be made according to the ISO 14025 Type III standard and can be compliant with other standards, for instance, the EN 15804+A2, and requires external verification.
 For making an EPD we follow our straightforward EPD process.
 It consists of seven steps and is outlined in the diagram below.

 The first step in the EPD process is to discuss the scope of the EPD.
 This includes discussions about the number of products to be included in the EPD, variations, life cycle stages, and the type of standard and certification to be used.
 Once these details have been set, a budget and a timeline can be agreed upon, and we are ready to officially begin with the process.